Explore all blogs

 How do online PDF editors work?

 Online PDF editors work by virtually printing objects on top of an existing PDF.
-This means you can use them to fill out and sign forms online, edit PDF text, add notes or highlight sections of a PDF.
+This means you can use them to fill out and sign forms online, edit PDF text, convert PDF to Word, add notes or highlight sections of a PDF.
 You can even add images.

 Online editors can also help with tasks like merging, rotating, or deleting pages from a PDF.
 The drawback to using an online editor is obvious.
 By only allowing a user to edit a file by making changes on top of a PDF, the solution doesn't make sense for making extensive edits.
 This statement is especially true for users who need to make a lot of text edits.